Defining Security Invariants

 Root Usage

-Invariant: “Only Cloud Engineering, coming from the Atlanta office or VPN, may log in as root”
+Invariant: “Only Cloud Engineering, coming from the Atlanta office or VPN, may log in as root.”

-Implementation of this invariant is pretty easy:
+Implementation of this invariant is pretty straightforward:

 {